yoonjoonso/Job-Logger/README.md

 - `<candidate>-coverletter.pdf`
 - `<candidate>-email.txt`

-Actual filenames still reflect some legacy assumptions in parts of the codebase and will be cleaned up further as the repo is generalized.
+Some filenames still reflect older internal naming and will be cleaned up further as the repo is generalized.

 ## Privacy and Public Repo Hygiene